 I had not read this anywhere.
 Yet it does make sense.
 Lucia, Jacinta, and Francisco believed in the apparitions.
 They were ready to die for this belief.
 They suffered humiliation and persecution from the press, neighbors, and their own families.

-On this day, one-hundred and three years after the miracle of the sun, we remember Lucia and her cousins, both canonized in 2017.
+On this day, one-hundred and four years after the miracle of the sun, we remember Lucia and her cousins, both canonized in 2017.
 Our Lady’s message is contemporary, brought to us in a prophetic mystery that warns of the errors of atheism and the spread of communism, forces that threaten civilized society, even to this day.